 The conceptual capacity replacement is illustrated in the Detailed Site Plan and shows a total of six proposed cells.
+The area where the capacity replacement will occur is shown in the photographs below, which were taken from the center of the proposed Project area.
 In 1963, the land was purchased from the Ministry of Crown Lands (Province of BC 1963).
 Between 1970 and 1972, the south part of Block A, Section 8 and Block B, Section 7 was cleared.
 The Archeological Overview Assessment completed in 2002 deemed the area to have low archeological potential.